What it means to eat ‘healthy’

 Everyone is different, and every method will work better for some than others.
 In the end the method that you stick with is the most effective one.

-Typically I’d recommend trying method 1 for a month, til you are pretty confident with eyeballing macros roughly, then move onto method 2 from then on, then from there move on to method 3 if you really want to, but the difference between 2 and 3 is mostly just preference.
+Typically I’d recommend trying method 1 for a month, til you are pretty confident with eyeballing macros roughly.
+Then, move onto method 2.
+After that you can move on from there to method 3 if you really want to.
+However, the difference between 2 and 3 is mostly just preference.

 Hope that helped!